 As explained above, the Faculty of Medicine covers a wide range of subjects, spanning from the molecular to the global level.

 One more special characteristic of medical science that bears mentioning is that there is no end to medical science.
 Until the middle of the 20th century, many deaths were due to infectious diseases, and the average life expectancy did not even reach 50 years.
 With a major decrease in deaths from these diseases due to the discovery of antibiotics, hypertensive intracerebral hemorrhage and other similar forms of strokes became the leading cause of death.
 With progress made in treating high blood pressure and strokes, deaths due to strokes have decreased, making cancer the current leading cause of death.
 This cycle can continue to be applied to the present day.
-If, for instance, a groundbreaking new treatment for cancer that reduced death rates were developed, the current second and third leading causes of death (arteriosclerotic strokes and heart attacks) would become the next big illnesses to face.
-And if cures were found for those illnesses, perhaps Alzheimer’s disease and other age-related illnesses would take center stage.
+If, for instance, a groundbreaking new treatment for cancer that reduced death rates were developed, perhaps Alzheimer’s disease and other age-related and lifestyle-related illnesses would take center stage.
 In other words, solving one problem leads to the next difficult problem appearing.
 This cycle is one of the major characteristics defining medical science.

 We sincerely hope that many of you who are reading this are interested in medical science and want to join us in our fight against illness!